-Dr. Pease's laboratory has been investigating the interactions between T lymphocytes and antigen presenting cells with the goal of understanding the regulatory events governing communication between these central immune players; discerning how the body distinguishes self from non self; and applying this emerging body of knowledge to control immunity by focusing the immune response on threats such as infection and cancer.
+Dr. Pease's lab is working to discern how the body distinguishes self from nonself, and is applying this emerging body of knowledge on how to control immunity by focusing the immune response on threats such as infection and cancer.

-- Describing molecular signatures of immune status and immune response potential using RNA expression signatures in people as biomarkers for disease progression and response to therapy
+- Using RNA expression signatures in people as biomarkers for disease progression and response to therapy with the goal of describing molecular signatures of immune status and immune response potential

 Significance to patient care

-Dr. Pease's group is studying new ways of activating immunity and inherent mechanisms to control inflammation that are applicable to diseases including breast cancer, lymphoma, melanoma, virus infection, and autoimmune syndromes including type 1 diabetes and multiple sclerosis.
+Dr. Pease's group is studying new ways of activating immunity and inherent mechanisms to control inflammation.
+These novel strategies are applicable to diseases such as breast cancer, lymphoma, melanoma, virus infection and autoimmune syndromes, including type 1 diabetes and multiple sclerosis.

 In addition, the group is seeking to develop a widely applicable approach to describing the immune status and immune potential of patients, with the goal of using this information to predict the course of disease and the response to available therapies.
 The ability to foresee these outcomes would inform treatment choices, increasing effectiveness and reducing the cost of care.